Changes to community midwifery services due to coronavirus (COVID-19)

 - All community appointments will be changed to either a telephone consultation or a face-to-face appointment with minimal contact and only to carry out essential health screening, such as a blood pressure measurement, dip test of urine and assessment of baby's growth by abdominal palpation and tape measure measurement.

-- We are now offering services at five community maternity sites only.
+- We are now offering services at six community maternity sites only.
 They will be staffed with a core midwifery team and we will be working closely with our health visitor colleagues to ensure women and babies receive essential care.

 - Home visits will be reduced to an absolute minimum.